 I’ll admit it took a certain amount of blind faith and courage to go this direction, particularly in a culture where standardized testing and competition are the norm.
 Our teachers and staff find the atmosphere at The New School somewhat addictive—they want to be a part of this, and to build on what we’ve started.
 As a lifetime member of the board, I will be on hand to work with teachers and staff, and help guide the school’s continued growth.

-I’m proud of how The New School has evolved over the past twenty-seven years, and I have tremendous confidence that my successor, Steve Roushakes, will hold to my original vision for the school.
+I’m proud of how The New School has evolved over the past thirty years, and I have tremendous confidence that my successor, Steve Roushakes, will hold to my original vision for the school.
 Our students leave us having begun to explore the power of their minds and gained the skills to own their education—and, by extension—take charge of their lives.
 We can, and should, continue to expand our programs and technology, to experiment, innovate and lead.
 But I believe the heart and soul of The New School experience will always be the love and freedom that allows our students to become their best selves.